minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Health hackathon
 In 48 hours, my team created E-Prescription, an Android app to remind patients to take their medicine.

-**What I like:** In Vietnam, antibiotics are overused as one does not need doctor's prescription to buy some.
-This has caused Vietnam to be among the most overly tolerant antibiotic countries.
-This app is aim to solve this problem.
+**What I like:** In Vietnam, antibiotics are overused as one does not need a doctor's prescription to buy some.
+When they forgot to take their medicine, it is common to double the dosage in the next intake.
+It contributed to Vietnam being among the most overly tolerant antibiotic countries.

 <div align="center" float="left">
 <figure>